banksi26/Banksi26/README.md

 #### [Animation]
 >
 #### [Interactive Card](https://studio.code.org/projects/gamelab/zbn9RxdcyqCilc1TvCYaKTtfyVQwyanVzUZquiRI2v0)
-> A fun card that you can interact with.
+> A fun card that you can interact with using the arrow keys and mouse.
 #### [Side Scroller]
 >
 #### [Flyer Game]